miekg/dreck/README.md

 * `/exec COMMAND`, executes **COMMAND** on the dreck server.
 Only commands via an expanded alias are allowed.

-The case of these commands is ignored.

 ### Pull Requests

-For pull requests all modified, added and removed files are checked.
-We crawl the path upwards until we find an OWNERS file.
+When a pull request is submitted dreck will check which files are modified, removed or changed.
+For a subset of these it will search for the nearest OWNERS file.
 We will then randomly assign someone from the reviewers to review the pull request.
-This is only done when the pull request does not have any reviewers.
+This is only done when the pull request does not have any reviewers, nor is a work-in-progress.

-This is *not* done for pull request that have `WIP` (case insensitive) as a prefix in the title, when the title is changed to a non Work-in-Progress one, we will perform this check.
-The full list of WIP checks is: `WIP`, `WIP:`, `[WIP]` and `[WIP]:`.
+If pull requests have `WIP` (case insensitive) as a prefix in the title and this title is changed to remove that prefix we will search (again) for a reviewer.
+The prefixes allowed are: `WIP`, `WIP:`, `[WIP]` and `[WIP]:`.

-Further more the following extra command is supported for pull request issues comments (ignored for issues).
+Further more the following extra commands are supported for pull request issues comments (ignored for issues).

 * `/lgtm`, approve the pull request.